 - 1/4-1/2 cup grated ricotta salata cheese

 - Bring a small pot of water to bowl and add one teaspoon of salt for every quart.
-Cook the pasta according to the package instructions.
+Cook the pasta according to the package instructions to al dente.

 - Add the spinach to the pan and cook for 2-3 minutes until wilted.
-Season with a pinch of salt and pepper.
-Remove and add to the ramps.
+Season with salt and pepper.
+Remove and place in a bowl to cool slightly.

 - Add the cherry tomatoes to the hot pan and drizzle a little oil over them and cook for 3-5 minutes until they char a bit.
-Season with a pinch of salt and pepper.
+Season with salt and pepper.
 Remove from heat and leave them in the pan.

 - Add the tomatoes and fold in carefully, trying to not break them up.
-Divide between 4 plates and top with the remaining cheese.
+Serve warm or room temperature topped with the remaining cheese.